phuse-org/SENDsanitizer/README.md

 ## Overview

-A random number is generated for StudyID and utilized across all domains during data creation.
+A random number is generated for STUDYID and utilized across all domains during data creation.
 Dates replaced with 'XXXX-XX-XX' in relevant domains.

 __TS, TA, DM, DS, TX, EX__
 In the TS domain, identifiable information like study facility details, location, study title, and vehicle names are replaced with pre-defined values ('FAKE FACILITY' for facility, 'XXXX-XX-XX' for dates).
 Details of study director, animal purchasing location, and test facility country are eliminated.

-For the TA domain, StudyID is substituted with a random number, and ARM is replaced with predefined values like Control, LD, MD, and HD for various doses.
+For the TA domain, STUDYID is substituted with a random number, and ARM is replaced with predefined values like Control, LD, MD, and HD for various doses.

-In the DM domain, StudyID is replaced with a randomly generated StudyID, and USUBJID is changed to a unique number by concatenating the randomly generated StudyID and SUBJID.
+In the DM domain, STUDYID is replaced with a randomly generated STUDYID, and USUBJID is changed to a unique number by concatenating the randomly generated STUDYID and SUBJID.

-Within the DS domain, StudyID, USUBJID, and dates are replaced as previously described.
+Within the DS domain, STUDYID, USUBJID, and dates are replaced as previously described.

 In TX domain the SET variable is updated with Control, LD, MD, or HD values, and group-level information is replaced with SET values (Control, LD, MD or HD) value of the parameter SPLRNAM, SSPONSOR, SPREFID and SPLRLOC which contain identifiable information in TXPARMCD were removed